Braves sign new 1B Olson to $168 million, 8-year contract

 With a stunning bit of wheeling and dealing, the Braves addressed their potential hole at first base after failing to reach a deal with Freeman, who led the team for more than a decade and played a huge role in Atlanta capturing its first World Series championship since 1995.

-The Braves dealt four top prospects to the Oakland Athletics for Olson, a 2021 All-Star coming off a season in which he has 39 homers and 111 RBIs while batting .271.
+The Braves dealt four top prospects to the Oakland Athletics for Olson, a 2021 All-Star coming off a season in which he had 39 homers and 111 RBIs while batting .271.

 Olson will make $15 million this year, $21 million in 2023 and $22 million in each of the following six seasons.